Brockmueller Barn

 The Brockmueller Barn is a historic barn near Volin, South Dakota.
-It was built in 1902 by Charles Brockmueller who had acquired the land in 1893, and designed with "pitched gable roof with side extensions, a random rock-faced stone ground story and horizontal wood siding upper levels.".
+It was built in 1902 by Charles Brockmueller who had acquired the land in 1893, and designed with a "pitched gable roof with side extensions, a random rock-faced stone ground story and horizontal wood siding upper levels.".
 It was purchased by John Schnider in 1945, and later inherited by his son.
 It has been listed on the National Register of Historic Places since April 16, 1980.

-It is located in a farm on what is now 444th Ave., about 500 yd north of 300th St., in Walshtown Township, Yankton County, South Dakota.
+It is located on a farm on what is now 444th Ave., about 500 yd north of 300th St., in Walshtown Township, Yankton County, South Dakota.
 It is located northwest of Volin.